codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/hooks.md

 max-width="80%"
 %}

-Apart from the `on_finish` keyword you can also use `on_success` and `on_fail` if you want the step to only execute according to a specific workflow.
-It is also possible to use multiple hooks.
+Apart from the `on_finish` keyword you can also use `on_success` and `on_fail` if you want the step to only execute according to a specific result of the pipeline.
+It is also possible to use multiple hooks at the same time:

 `codefresh.yml`
 {% highlight yaml %}